pyummm/mymove/docs/adr/0028-config-management.md

 ## Context and Problem Statement

 To make MyMove a canonical 12-factor application, we must do a better job of managing [config](https://12factor.net/config).
-Our webserver uses flags and environment variables, but our use of config is not managed in a standardized way.
+Our webserver uses flags and environment variables, but our use of config is not managed in a cohesive way.
+With the use of a more robust framework and some patterns, we can make incorporating new config options and deployment environments seamless.

 ## Decision Drivers